See Your House in Any Paint Color — Free AI Exterior Visualizer

 Free · No account needed · 10 seconds

-Why this works: limewash is the actually-reversible move.
+Why this works: limewash is the reversible move.
 It weathers, ages, and can be redone.
-The warm gray neutralizes the red without erasing the brick texture — you still read “brick house,” just no longer “1990s brick house.”
+The warm gray neutralizes the red without erasing the brick texture.
+You still read “brick house,” just no longer “1990s brick house.”
 The modern dark-gray garage door is the contemporary marker that tells everyone this was deliberate, not faded.

 Where it fits: historic neighborhoods where painting brick would feel wrong, transitional homes that want updating without commitment, and houses where you might want to undo the move in 10 years.